LukaK/aws-eks-infrastructure/README.md

 Metric server is a controller that is used to determine cpu and memory utilization by nodes and pods.
 It is used by pod autoscaler for scaling pods horizontally or vertically.

-For more advanced scaling use cases based on latency substitute metric server for prometheus.
+For more advanced scaling use cases based on latency, traffic, saturation or errors substitute metric server for prometheus or keda.
-Also for scaling based on the event queue see LINK.

 Metric server is installed with helm and the latest version at the time of writing.
 To upgrade the version of metric server use the command below to find out the new version and update the corresponding module parametar.